nlpub/pymystem3/README.rst

 Issues
 ======

-The current version can be considered as an alpha version, so please let us know if something does not work as expected.
-Please report any bugs or requests that you have using the GitHub issue tracker (https://github.com/Digsolab/pymystem3/issues)!
+Please report any bugs or requests that you have using the GitHub issue tracker (https://github.com/nlpub/pymystem3/issues)!
+We have only very limited amount of resources to maintain this project: please propose a pull request directly if you see an obvious way of fixing the issue.
+We are very open to accepting bug fixes and your help is greatly appreciated.

 Authors
 =======

+The full list of contributors is listed by Github.
+You can also contact the original contributors of the project via email:

-* Denis Sukhonin (d.sukhonin)
+* Denis Sukhonin (d.sukhonin): development
-* Alexander Panchenko (panchenko.alexander)
+* Alexander Panchenko (panchenko.alexander): conception

 @ gmail

+If you are interested in further developments or becoming a maintainter of this project please drop us an email: your help is greatly appreciated.